Battle of Gaugamela: Beginning of the battle

 Alexander began by ordering his infantry to march in phalanx formation towards the center of the enemy line.
 The Macedonians advanced with the wings echeloned back at 45 degrees to lure the Persian cavalry to attack.
 While the phalanxes battled the Persian infantry, Darius sent a large part of his cavalry and some of his regular infantry to attack Parmenion's forces on the left.

-During the battle Alexander employed an unusual strategy which has been duplicated only a few times.
+During the battle, Alexander employed an unusual strategy which has been duplicated only a few times.
 While the infantry battled the Persian troops in the centre, Alexander began to ride all the way to the edge of the right flank, accompanied by his Companion Cavalry.
 His plan was to draw as much of the Persian cavalry as possible to the flanks, to create a gap within the enemy line where a decisive blow could then be struck at Darius in the centre.
 This required almost perfect timing and maneuvering and Alexander himself to act first.
 He would force Darius to attack (as they would soon move off the prepared ground), though Darius did not want to be the first to attack after seeing what happened at Issus against a similar formation.
 In the end, Darius' hand was forced, and he attacked.

-The cavalry battle in the Hellenic right wing
+Cavalry battle in the Hellenic right wing

 The Scythian cavalry from the Persian left wing opened the battle by attempting to flank Alexander's extreme right.
 What followed was a long and fierce cavalry battle between the Persian left and the Macedonian right, in which the latter, being greatly outnumbered, was often hard-pressed.
 However, by careful use of reserves and disciplined charges, the Greek troops were able to contain their Persian counterparts, which would be vital for the success of Alexander's decisive attack.